A&E (TV network): 1984–2002

 A&E and Meridian Broadcasting commissioned Horatio Hornblower (1999), winner of two Primetime Emmy Awards, and the seven subsequent dramas in the series; Dash and Lilly (1999), which received nine Emmy nominations; and The Crossing (2000), which won the Peabody Award.
-The network created two original weekly drama series, Sidney Lumet's 100 Centre Street and Nero Wolfe, both of which lasted from 2001 to 2002.
+The network created two original weekly drama series, Sidney Lumet's 100 Centre Street and Nero Wolfe, both of which ran from 2001 to 2002.

 2002–2013

 In 2002, the contract for Law and Order had expired with the renewal asking price at four times the original per episode fee.
 Dropping that show allowed the channel to move to more "brand-defining scripted and nonfiction series."
 That same year, A&E would shift its focus toward reality television in order to attract a younger demographic and cancelled the network's two original scripted series.
 In May 2003, A&E launched a marketing campaign with the network's new tagline, "The Art of Entertainment."
 Between 2003 and 2007, the channel gradually retired several long-running series, moving several shows to The Biography Channel and introducing new reality programming.
 In 2005, A&E launched their feature film production arm A&E IndieFilms.

 The docudrama Flight 93, about the hijacking of the plane which crashed in Pennsylvania during the September 11 attacks, was the most watched program on the network; it attracted 5.9 million viewers for its initial telecast on January 30, 2006.
 This was later surpassed by Duck Dynastys third season premiere.
 The previous record-holder for the network was a World War II docudrama, Ike: Countdown to D-Day, starring Tom Selleck and broadcast in 2004, with 5.5 million viewers.
 A&E later acquired rights to rerun the HBO series The Sopranos; its A&E premiere on January 10, 2007, averaged 3.86 million viewers, making it the most-watched premiere of a rerun off-network series in cable television history at the time.
 The series continued to perform well for A&E, and led the network to regularly rank in the top ten basic U.S. cable channels in prime time ratings.

 On May 26, 2008, in conjunction with the premiere of the original film The Andromeda Strain, A&E rebranded with a new logo and slogan, Real Life.
 Drama., representing its shift to a more contemporary network with a focus on scripted programming.
 Additional shows in this major scripted push were drama series The Cleaner and The Beast, which both lasted two seasons.
 A&E ordered several dramas for Fall 2009, including projects from Jerry Bruckheimer, Shawn Ryan and Lynda Obst, and a Western miniseries from Kevin Costner.
+On July 10, 2012, NBCUniversal announced it would sell 15.8% stake of A&E Networks to Disney and Hearst, making the company a 50-50 joint venture.